 Close the Instant pot with locking lid.
 Turn off IP.
 Press the manual or pressure cook button and cook on high pressure for about 3 minutes with a pressure valve in the sealing position.

-Once the Instant Pot beeps, turn it off and quick release the pressure.
+Once the Instant Pot beeps, turn it off and quickly release the pressure.
 Open the Instant Pot and give it a mix.

 Now, add prepared cashew paste and thick coconut milk.
 Mix everything well and turn on the saute button and cook it for 1 to 2 more minutes.
 Switch off the IP.